-The first stage of today’s trek is a steady uphill walk on a well-trodden path in the Ait Misen valley.
+The first stage of today’s trek is a steady uphill walk on a well-trodden path in the Aït Mizan Valley.
 All around us we have beautiful towering mountain ridges.
-Along the way we pass a pilgrimage site, which according to traditional beliefs, helps worshippers to fulfill their wishes or solve their personal problems.
+Along the way, we pass a pilgrimage site, which according to traditional beliefs, helps worshippers to fulfill their wishes or solve their personal problems.
 We also pass a small set of shops where we stop for a rest and some refreshments.

 Day two: Mount Toubkal base camp – Mount Toubkal summit – Aremd – Marrakech (10,5 to 11 trekking hours)

-We get up before the break of dawn, have a solid breakfast and then set out in the dark.
-The trail starts with a steep climb uphill, and continues over boulders and scree slopes.
-The mountain is barren up here, its colours shifting in varying shades of grey.
+We get up before the break of dawn, have a solid breakfast, and then set out in the dark.
+The trail starts with a steep climb uphill and continues over boulders and scree slopes.
+The mountain is barren up here, its colors shifting in varying shades of grey.

-At the summit, the 360-degree views of the surrounding Atlas-mountains are breathtaking.
-Far down in the valley, we can spot the village of Aremd.
+At the summit, the 360-degree views of the surrounding Atlas Mountains are breathtaking.
+Far down in the valley, we can spot the village of Armed.
 Weather permitting, we can even view faraway mountain ranges like M’Goun and Siroua.

 Option to divide up the last day